Last updated on June 7th, 2020 at 11:37 pm

-Nagtabon Beach is really a charmer because it is not famous yet, although soon, it will be.
+Nagtabon Beach is a great one in the list of Puerto Princesa tourist spots.
+It is really a charmer because it is not famous yet, although soon, it will be.
 Also, you could surf on Nagtabon.
 You’ll also love the crystal clear water that’s also really loved by tourists.

 9. Enjoy Kamia Bay Inflatable Island

 Unleash the kid in you and visit the Kamia Bay’s Inflatable Island.
 Jump, slide and just have fun.
 The island has lots of other different activities as well like kayaking, eco tours, and many more.
-Entrance fee is 600 PHP included buffet lunch.
+Kamia Bay’s Inflatable Island entrance fee is 600 PHP included buffet lunch.

 10. A Tour with Fireflies in Iwahig